Meconium aspiration occurs when a baby breathes in amniotic fluid containing meconium (the baby's first stools).

 Meconium is passed into the amniotic fluid in about 10 percent of births.
 It usually occurs in babies born at term (37 to 41 weeks) or post-term (after 42 weeks).

 Meconium particles in the amniotic fluid can block small airways and prevent the exchange of oxygen and carbon dioxide after birth.
 Some babies have immediate respiratory distress and have to be resuscitated at birth.
 Others develop respiratory distress within a few hours.

 Some babies with meconium aspiration need a mechanical ventilator (breathing machine) because of the difficulty breathing.
 The plugged airways may cause air to be trapped and leak into the tissues in and around the lungs.
 Infection can also occur causing pneumonia.
 Although the condition often improves within a few days, severe meconium aspiration, and the respiratory problems it causes, may lead to death in a small number of babies.

 Meconium in the amniotic fluid gives the fluid a greenish color.
 This is called meconium staining.
 Babies who have been exposed to meconium in the amniotic fluid for a long time may have yellowed skin and nails.

 The following are the most common symptoms of meconium aspiration.
 However, each baby may experience symptoms differently.
 Symptoms may include:

 The symptoms of meconium aspiration may resemble other conditions or medical problems.
-Always consult your baby's physician for a diagnosis.
+Always consult your baby's doctor for a diagnosis.

 The presence of meconium in the amniotic fluid is key to the diagnosis.
-A chest x-ray also helps diagnose meconium aspiration.
-X-rays are a diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+A chest X-ray also helps diagnose meconium aspiration.
+X-rays are a diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

-Specific treatment for meconium aspiration will be determined by your child's physician based on the following:
+Specific treatment for meconium aspiration will be determined by your child's doctor based on the following:

 At delivery, treatment may include: